JUDEELRICA/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays all the lines in a file except for patterns containig bin
+a script that displays all lines beginning with letters